neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/README.md

       being viewed on
 - [ ] It can also mean adapting to other factors like orientation, color scheme, or accessibility needs
-- [ ] Explain that it is a design principle that is very imporant as most people use mobile devices to access the web
+- [ ] Explain that it is a design principle that is very important as most people use mobile devices to access the web

 ### Responsive Units

-- [ ] Explain that responsive units are units that are relative to the size of the screen, the font size, or the size of the parent element
+- [ ] Explain that relative units are units that are relative to the size of the screen, the font size, or the size of the parent element
-- [ ] Explain that the most common responsive units are `vh`, `vw`, `em`, `rem`, and `%`.
+- [ ] Explain that the most common relative units are `vh`, `vw`, `em`, `rem`, and `%`.
 The `calc()` function can help combine multiple units and do math
 - [ ] Open the
       [demo on CodeSandbox](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/css-responsive/demo-start)
       and go through the different units and explain their behavior.